geosolutions-it/MapStoreExtension/README.md

   - `npm run ext:start`
   - `npm run ext:startapp`

-This will run webpack dev server on port 8081 with MapStore, simulating the `extensions.json`, and will run on port 8082 the effective modules to load.
+This will run webpack dev server on port 8081 with MapStore, simulating the `extensions.json` on the default extensions path (the path is relative), and will run on port 8082 the effective modules to load.

 ## Under the hood